OpenSWATH/documentation/docs/ipf.rst

 3. Statistical validation using PyProphet
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 PyProphet is then applied to the OpenSWATH results.
-Follow the IPF-specific instructions in the :doc:`sqlite` PyProphet section.
+Follow the IPF-specific instructions in the :doc:`pyprophet` section.
 Export a legacy TSV report for analysis with TRIC.

 4. Multi-run alignment using TRIC
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~